aphanotus/morphDE/README.md

 --augustus --augustus_species fly --mode transcriptome --cpu 24
 ```

+Consolidation by `cd-hist-est` dramatically reduced the number of sequences flagged as duplicates (Table S1).

 **Table S1: Details of transcriptome datasets at each stage of processing**

 | dataset               | contigs | BUSCO short summary                           |